 STACIE G. GOFFIN, Ed.D.

-Stacie has co-created several organizations and helped launch them as their founding chairperson.
-An established writer, her seminal publications include Ready or Not: Early Care and Education’s Leadership Choices—12 Years Later (2nd edition); Childhood Education for a New Era: Leading for Our Profession, and Professionalizing Early Childhood Education as a Field of.
-Her writing, presentations, and consultations have earned her a respected reputation as an agent for change.
-She currently is the series editor for Moving Beyond False Choices for Early Childhood Educators, a New America blog series.
-She was chosen in 2018 by Exchange magazine and its partners as a Doyen (the most respected or prominent person in a field).
+Stacie has authored seminal publications, including Ready or Not: Leadership Choices in Early Care and Education; Early Childhood Education for a New Era: Leading for Our Profession; and Professionalizing Early Childhood Education as a Field of Practice: A Guide to the Next Era.
+Her writing, presentations, and consultations have earned her a reputation as an agent for change.
+Committed to elevating ECE as a field of practice and helping to actualizing young children’s possibilities, she was chosen by Exchange magazine and its partners as a Doyen (the most respected or prominent person in a field).

 STACIE G. GOFFIN, Ed.D.